Tesla Model X running costs

 The Tesla Model X is an expensive car – that’s the long and short of it.
-Prices start at just over £90,000 for the Long Range, rising to over £110,000 for the range-topping Plaid.
-Even by Range Rover standards, that’s pricey for a retail buyer.
-Monthly prices aren’t cheap, either, and Tesla seldom offers interest-free finance.
+Prices start at over £100,000, which is pricey for retail buyers, even by Range Rover standards.
+Monthly repayments aren’t cheap, either, and Tesla seldom offers interest-free finance.

 Business users, however, might find the Tesla a more affordable proposition.
-For the lucky few whose company-car allowance will stretch to the Tesla’s lofty price, it’s well worth considering, if only for the huge saving you’ll make on company-car tax.
-A total absence of CO2 emissions means the Model X sits in the lowest bracket for BiK company-car tax: just 1% and 2% in 2021/22 and 2022/23 respectively.
-That's peanuts compared to what you'd pay for a diesel SUV.
+For the lucky few whose company-car allowance will stretch to the Model X's lofty price, it’s well worth considering, if only for the huge saving you’ll make on company-car tax.

 Tesla Model X insurance group